flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/failures.md

 the foundation for future failure scenarios in the aircraft which will be configured on this page.

-This page will therefore change along the implementation of the failure system.
+This page will therefore change alongside the implementation of the failure system.

 See the developer description for this feature: [Feature Failures](https://github.com/flybywiresim/a32nx/pull/5359){target=new}